Aastedet/ECG_DDA-1/readme.md

 ```

-Since the proportion of neuropathy is balanced between the two datasets, we also train a model on a random 20/80 split for comparison (due to the balanced proportions, an increased performance after training on both datasets should not be due to data leakage):
+Since the proportion of neuropathy is balanced between the two datasets, we also train a model on a random 20/80 split for comparison (due to the balanced proportions, the risk of data leakage inflating performance when training the model across both datasets shouldn't be critical).

 ```r